rdvm/m1hypr/README.md

 exhaustive and none of these are strictly necessary.

   * `sddm` &mdash; SDDM display manager/login screen/greeter
   * `polkit-gnome` or `polkit-kde-agent` &mdash; authentication agent that might be needed for some GUI applications
   * `xdg-desktop-portal-hyprland` &mdash; [Hyperland Desktop Portal - Hyprland Wiki](https://wiki.hyprland.org/Useful-Utilities/Hyprland-desktop-portal/)
   * `swayidle` &mdash; idle management daemon for Wayland
   * `swaylock` (or `swaylock-effects-git` if you want something a little fancier) &mdash; screen locker for Wayland
+  * `wofi`
-  * `wofi` (This is an application launcher/run menu, and even if you ultimately decide to go with something else you might want it to get off the ground, as you'll see later.)
+    * This is an application launcher/run menu, and even if you ultimately decide to go with something else you might want it for now to get off the ground, as you'll see later.
+  * `alacritty`
-  * `alacritty` (The default terminal for Hyprland is Kitty, and it's currently broken on Asahi Edge so you'll want some other terminal emulator.)
+    * The default terminal for Hyprland is Kitty, and it's currently broken on Asahi Edge so you'll want some other terminal emulator.

 > The intention was to have one list of all the packages and install them all
 > with `yay`, but I'm on the fence about that concept and was having issues